-On a packet you will often see “natural flavour” listed as an ingredient.
+On a packet you will often see “natural flavour” listed.
 This sounds reassuring as if it’s just a natural ingredient like a drop of pure essential oil or fruit juice.
 However the truth of natural flavouring will surprise many people.

 Flavourings are part and parcel of mass-produced food manufacturing.
 They make food taste better and in many circumstances more addictive.
 They’re also a handy way to increase profit margins as lower quality ingredients can be used and made to taste better with flavourings.

-Many people feel reassured when seeing “natural flavourings” rather than “artificial flavourings” on a packet but this article will explain why more caution is needed.
+Many people feel reassured when seeing “natural flavourings” rather than “artificial flavourings” but this article will explain why more caution is needed.

 Naked juice by Pepsi that is all natural but contains flavourings

 In it’s simplest term natural flavourings are something derived originally from natural plant or animal sources.

 “Something derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, fish, poultry, eggs, dairy products, or fermentation products thereof.”